AaronAmberman/WPF.Translations/README.md

 Translatable strings that can be bound in XAML or used in C# without the need to restart the application?
 Yes please!
 Enjoy!

+## Your Way
+Pro tip: the Translator object is built as a convenience class.
+You are not required to use it as the secret sauce here is the fact that the Translation object is a DynamicObject.
+Just use the Translation object directly however you'd like.
+This way you have complete control over how Translation objects are managed.

 ## One Final Note
 In the demo application I am using pack application strings because my ResourceDictionaries are set to "Resource" under properties.